 Asthma and Chronic Obstructive Pulmonary Disease Clinics

-Checks for Asthma and Chronic Obstructive Pulmonary Disease are carried out by our Practice Nurses, who have undergone specialist training and can provide monitoring of your condition, advice on inhaler technique and new medications.
+Our Asthma and Chronic Obstructive Pulmonary Disease checks can provide monitoring of your condition, advice on inhaler technique and new medications.

-It is very important for women between 25 and 49 to have a cervical smear test every three years, and for women between 50 and 64 to have a cervical smear every five years, for which they will receive a recall letter.
-The test is carried out by the Practice Nurse.
+It is very important for women aged 25 to 49 to have a cervical smear test every 3 years.
+This increases to every 5 years for women aged 50 to 64.
+You will receive a recall letter for these tests.

 Childhood Vaccination and Health Clinics

-If you have any concerns about the safety of vaccination, please discuss them with the Health Visitor, Practice Nurse or one of the Doctors.
+If you have any concerns about the safety of vaccinations, please discuss them with the Health Visitor, Practice Nurse or one of the Doctors.

 Coronary Heart Disease and Stroke Clinics

-Our coronary heart disease and stroke clinics are run by our Practice Nurses, to provide monitoring of your condition and medication, and advice on risk factors.
-They also try to help you to minimise the risk of future problems.
+Our Coronary Heart Disease and Stroke Clinics help monitor your condition and medication, advise on risk factors, and help you to minimise the risk of future problems.

-Diabetic checks are carried out by the Practice Nurses, who assess all aspects of your diabetic care.
+Diabetic checks assess all aspects of your diabetic care.

-These clinics are run annually by our Practice Nurses, before ‘flu season starts.
+We run these clinics annually, before ‘flu season starts.
 Vaccination against seasonal ‘flu is recommended for people aged over 65 and those in “at risk groups”, which includes: anyone over 6 months of age with chest problems; people with chronic heart, kidney and liver disease; the immuno-suppressed; diabetics; pregnant women, and; carers.
 You can find out more about 'Flu here.